PROFeNoM/AlphaZero/README.md

 The unsupervised learning process is the most important one in this project.
 It is the process of training a neural network to play against itself.
 The process is divided in three steps:
 * Self-play: Generate neural network input features from a dataset.
-* Network training: Train an initial model using the input features resulting from the dataset.
+* Retrain network: Train an initial model using the input features resulting from the dataset.
-* Comparison: Compare the newly trained model with the best one.
+* Evaluate network: Compare the newly trained model with the best one.

 If you want to use the unsupervised learning process, you can run the following command:
 ```shell